 Auditing Cyber Risk.
 The Fedeli Group provides thorough risk consultation services to uncover potential threats, and our team becomes an extension of your IT department.
 Risk audits include education, training and network testing.

 Covering the Hard Costs.
 Most states’ legislation requires notifying individuals of potential security breaches of their personally identifiable information (PII).
-These notifications and costly.
+These notifications are costly.
 With a carefully written cyber policy, you can cover hard-dollar expenses associated with notification, credit monitoring, identity theft resolution, legal consultation, civil fine and forensic team services.

 The Fedeli Group Difference.
 We recognize that cyber threats are a leading issue for risk managers and businesses need an experienced partner that can analyze potential cyber liabilities, tailor an insurance policy to protect your organization, and offer continuous support.
 That way, you have a trusted adviser that’s an extension of your IT department.
 We go beyond offering cyber policies—we provide cyber protection strategies.